knightjdr/gene-info/.github/ISSUE_TEMPLATE/add-my-resource.md

 ---

+If you would prefer to share this information privately, send me an e-mail at knightjdr@gmail.com

 **Describe the resource**
 * name and url
 * what does it do and what makes it unique from data we already incorporate?